orsuharikrishna/Git-Workflow/documentation/git-workflow-commands.md

 #### Initialize the project

-This command is used by admin to initialize the project in server and setup *develop* branch.
+This command is used by admin to initialize the project in server and to setup *develop* branch.

 Note: This section is not required for developers.